slatedocs/slate/source/includes/overview/_introduction.md

 ### Notice

 The API is currently in **closed beta** and not accepting requests.
-It's planned to launch publicly along with WCX this December.
+It's planned to launch publicly along with WCX.